 Reichsburg Castle, Germany

-Reichsburg castle in Cochem, Germany as it stands today was built about 150 years ago.
+One of the best castles is Germany the Reichsburg castle in Cochem, as it stands today was built about 150 years ago.
 Even though it is “newer” than many of the others on this list, the original construction was more than 1,000 years ago.

 Corvin Castle, Romania